rui314/mold/docs/mold.md

   report an error for duplicate definitions and instead use the first definition.

+* `--allow-shlib-undefined`, `--no-allow-shlib-undefined`:
+  Even if mold succeeds in linking a main executable without undefined symbol errors, you may still encounter symbol lookup errors at runtime because the dynamic linker cannot find some symbols in shared libraries in any ELF module.
+This occurs because mold ignores undefined symbols in shared libraries by default.

+  If you pass `--no-allow-shlib-undefined`, mold verifies that undefined symbols in shared libraries given to the linker can be resolved at link-time.
+In other words, this converts the runtime error to a link-time error.

+  Note that you need to pass all shared libraries, including indirectly dependent ones, to the linker as arguments for `-l`.
+If a shared library depends on a library that's not passed to the linker, the verification will be skipped for that file.

 * `--as-needed`, `--no-as-needed`:
   By default, shared libraries given to the linker are unconditionally added to the list of required libraries in an output file.
 However, shared